LinkedMusiciansLinkedMusicians LinkedMusicians

 0

-May 8, 2026 — The announcement that Native Instruments (along with iZotope and Plugin Alliance) has reached a definitive agreement to be acquired by inMusic Brands marks the end of a long, nerve-wracking chapter for our community.
+May 8, 2026 — The announcement that Native Instruments (along with iZotope and Plugin Alliance) has reached a definitive agreement to be acquired by inMusic Brands marks the end of a long, nerve-wracking chapter for music producers.
 After months of insolvency proceedings and the weight of a $250 million debt load, the Berlin-based giant finally has a stable home.

 Executive Summary: The Native Instruments InMusic Acquisition